reacted-io/reacted-io-doc/services.md

 ## Local Services

 A local `Service` is a service that is going to expose its functionalities only whithin the [reactor system](reactor_system.md) where it has been created.
+If it is envisioned the use of just *local services*, specifying a [service registry driver](registry_drivers/README.md) is not required.

 ## Backpressured service

+A `Service` can automatically benefit of the backpressuring features provided by ReActed if a [backpressuring mailbox](mailboxes.md#Backpressuring Mailbox) is specified in its configuration.

 ## Remote Services